 While freemium offers are great for slashing the cost of evaluating a new marketing platform.
 Have you considered the cybersecurity risks that these free trial offers pose to your IP?
 Your data and your business?

-Why should you care about cybersecurity risks in someone else’s SaaS?
+Why should you care about cybersecurity risks in someone else’s SaaS product?

 It’s easy to get caught up in simply trying to achieve your marketing objectives without stopping to consider what might actually be at risk for your organisation.

-As a marketer you can’t possibly be expected to understand how all your company’s CRM, ERP and digital systems are connected.
-But it is definitely your responsibility to ensure that any external services you use do not increase the risk of a security breach or corporate espionage.
+As a marketer you can’t possibly be expect to understand how all your company’s CRM, ERP and digital systems are connect.
+But it is definitely your responsibility to ensure that any external services.
+You use do not increase the risk of a security breach or corporate espionage.

-While no business wants to be hacked, you might be surprised to learn that very few SaaS businesses take all the necessary steps to protect their users.
+No business wants to be hack.
+So it is very necessary to know that very few SaaS businesses take all the necessary steps to protect their users.
 Worryingly, Trustwave found as far back as 2016 that “fewer than one in four organisations consider themselves to be “very proactive” in the context of security testing.”

 In our interconnected-applications world, these stats from Norton should have you concerned:

-- The global average cost of recovering from a cybersecurity breach is US$3.86, which is money that would otherwise have been invested in growth projects.
+- The global average cost of recovering from a cybersecurity breach is US$3.86.
+It is money that would otherwise have been invested in growth projects.

-So what should I do before accepting a free trial of a marketing SaaS?
+So what should I do before accepting a free trial of a marketing SaaS Product?

-It is not uncommon to be excited at discovering a new product that you think might save you an inordinate amount of time or help you finally achieve those seemingly unreachable targets that your boss sets for you.
+It is not uncommon to be excited at discovering a new product.
+You think might save you an inordinate amount of time or help.
+You finally achieve those seemingly unreachable targets that your boss sets for you.